Slike strani

 Grandma beamed.

-"I don't understand what you mean," said Grandma with just a hint of coldness in her voice.
+"I don't understand what you what you mean," said Grandma with just a hint of coldness in her voice.
 How unappreciative he was!

 Now that the lights were up for intermission, she took a good look at this strange person.
 He seemed a man of thirty-five or forty, tall, but slouching in his chair so that his head rested against the back.
 His features were striking, even handsome on first glance, but as Grandma looked closer she noticed that his expression was cynical, and his eyes, bloodshot and puffy, were constantly shifting.
 As he glanced at this little old lady, a contemptuous smile, supremely egotistical, flickered over his lips.
 His clothing, too youthful in cut and color, was redolent with the perfume-oh, contrast!-of violets.